LaurentRDC/pandoc-plot/MANUAL.md

   # preamble: plotsjl.jl
   executable: julia
   command_line_arguments:

+plantuml:
+  # preamble: plantuml.txt
+  executable: java
+  command_line_arguments: -jar plantuml.jar
+  # On Linux, it you have `plantuml.jar` as an executable, you can also
+  # use the following configuration instead:
+  # plantuml:
+  #   executable: plantuml
+  #   command_line_arguments:
 ```

 A file like the above sets the **default** values; you can still override them in documents directly.